Most MBA Applicants Aim Too Low

 But they would never have applied to those programs had I not convinced them that getting in was possible and that doing the work required to look good on paper was worthwhile.
 They would have ended up at Chico State.

 So why are you aiming so low?
 Why are you taking the easy way out?
-Why can't you do what the vast majority of my students do and step up to a little bit of a challenge that will change your life dramatically?
+Why can't you do what the vast majority of my students do and step up to a challenge that will change your life dramatically?

 And if after doing your research you still believe that all MBA degrees are basically the same, then good: Chico State needs students.Follow @MBAapplicantcom